Snowflake-Labs/sfquickstarts/site/sfguides/src/notebook-llama32v/notebook-llama32v.md

 - Foundational knowledge of Data Science workflows
 - Requested access to the Meta models at Hugging Face
 - Running the 11b version of the model requires > 30GB of GPU memory
+- You make need to get permsissions to access the medium GPU compute pool

 ### What You Will Learn
 - The key features of Snowflake Notebooks with Container Runtime